lpx1989/python_playground/README.md

-# python_playground
+# Python playground

-Just a Python playground
+It is a Python ground used for practice my Python skills